Javed Hashmi’s 5 power meters removed

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MULTAN: The Mepco has cut off five electricity connections of senior politician Javed Hashmi, his son-in-law Zahid Bahar Hashmi, sister Farkhanda Bibi and other relatives against the default of only one connection.
+MULTAN: The Multan Electric Power Company (Mepco) has cut off five electricity connections of senior politician Javed Hashmi, his son-in-law Zahid Bahar Hashmi, sister Farkhanda Bibi and other relatives against the default of only one connection.

+The default amount is Rs 40,000 and has been due since May 2020.
+Later, the connection was disconnected and documented in Mepco record as a permanent disconnected connection, Mepco officials said.